Key takeaways

 Let's explore common business contract scenarios where quasi contracts come into play:

 In Hughes v.
 Oberholtzer (2000), a party benefited from services provided without a formal agreement.
-While not specific to incapacitation, the court's emphasis on preventing unjust enrichment mirrors scenarios where incapacitated individuals receive necessities.
+The court's emphasis on preventing unjust enrichment mirrors scenarios where incapacitated individuals receive necessities.

 Property Usage Without Permission